Parkville, Victoria: Road

 The main arterial road is Elizabeth Street, which becomes Royal Parade before becoming Sydney Road and the Hume Highway, the main highway heading towards Sydney.

 Train

+The primary station serving the area is the Parkville railway station, located on the southern boundary of the suburb, under Grattan Street, which was built as a part of the Melbourne Metro Rail Project and opened in late 2025.

-Royal Park is the main railway station in Parkville, located in Royal Park to the north and adjacent to the Melbourne Zoo, and is on the Upfield line, serviced by Metro Trains Melbourne.
-The planned Melbourne Metro Rail Project tunnel will have an underground Parkville railway station.
+Royal Park is another station serving the suburb, located in Royal Park to the north and adjacent to the Melbourne Zoo, and is on the Upfield line, serviced by Metro Trains Melbourne.

 Tram

 Twelve tram routes service Parkville, all operated by Yarra Trams: